thecoreyford/Towards-RiCE/README.md

 # Towards-RiCE
 Auxiliary materials for the paper "Towards a Reflection in Creative Experience Questionnaire".

-Please cite the work below if using information form this repository:
+Please cite the work below if using information from this repository:

 Corey Ford and Nick Bryan-Kinns.
 2023.
 Towards a Reflection in Creative Experience Questionnaire.
 In *Proceedings of the 2023 CHI Conference on